CorianderA distinctive zesty and aromatic flavour

-Coriander leaves are particularly rich in vitamin A, vitamin C and vitamin K, with moderate content of dietary minerals.
+Coriander leaves are particularly rich in vitamin A, C and K with moderate content of dietary minerals.

 Coriander is an antioxidant superfood.
-It’s got a lot of dietary fiber, which is excellent for lowering bad cholesterol and increasing good cholesterol.
+It has a lot of dietary fibre, which is excellent for lowering bad cholesterol and increasing good cholesterol.